sthapitrun/rocky-linux/LoadBalancerNotes.md

 >IP Based - gets request from the clients and hashes # the ip address so specific server is serving a specific client useful when servers are caching.

-Based on need and situation
-It is possible to use Multiple Load Balancers with different server selection strategies.
+Based on need and situation, it is possible to use Multiple Load Balancers with different server selection strategies.

 *PROXIES VS REVERSE PROXY*
 > Proxy server - is the server acting as a gatekeeper between the private network and the public internet.